pcbrendel/pcbrendel.github.io/causality/uc_tutorial.md

 correct_results$estimate
 correct_results$ci
 ```
-we obtain OR<sub>YX</sub> = 2.03 (1.98, 2.07), representing the bias-adjusted effect estimate we expect.
-The output can also include a histogram showing the distribution of the OR<sub>YX</sub> estimates from each bootstrap sample:
+The output can also include a histogram showing the distribution of the OR<sub>YX</sub> estimates from each bootstrap sample.
+We can analyze this plot to see how well the odds ratios converge.

 ![UChist](/img/UChist.png)

-We can analyze this plot to see how well the odds ratios converge.
-If instead we use bias parameters that are each double the correct value:
+If instead we use bias parameters that are each double the correct value, we obtain *OR<sub>YX</sub>* = 0.81 (0.79, 0.82), an incorrect estimate of effect.

 ```r
 set.seed(1234)